Home Start Here Conditions Specialists Recovery FAQ Resources

 Early home recovery

-Activity is very limited.
 No lifting, driving, or stairs without clearance.
-Vaginal discharge (cuff healing) is normal.
-Fatigue can be severe, particularly after significant blood loss.
-Emotionally, many women begin to process what happened as the adrenaline fades.
+Fatigue can be severe after significant blood loss.
+As the adrenaline fades, many women begin to process what happened — this is when grief often begins.

 Mo 1–3